Uric01/alx-system_engineering-devops/0x02-shell_redirections/README.md

 *4-lastlines displays the last 10 lines of /etc/passwd
 *5-firstlines displays the first 10 lines of /etc/passwd
-*7-file creates a file name \*\\'"Best School"\'\\*$\?\*\*\*\*\*:) with text Best school
+*7-file creates a file name \*\\'"Best School"\'\\*$\?\*\*\*\*\*:) with text Best school *8-cwd_state  writes into the file ls_cwd_content the result of the command ls -la